'Really gruesome': 3 killed, 1 injured when car strikes pedestrians, crashes into Philadelphia SEPTA station

 The body of another victim believed to be a female was severely mangled and crushed, according to police.

-Police say the driver of the car and two pedestrians were pronounced dead on scene and a 53-year-old man was transferred to Temple University Hospital, where he is in stable condition.
+Police say the driver of the car and two pedestrians were pronounced dead on scene at 3:00 a.m. and a 53-year-old man was transferred to Temple University Hospital, where he is in stable condition.

 The Medical Examiner and building inspectors are on scene with authorities.